gkz/LiveScript/README.md

 - Power precedence is now proper, and the power operator has precedence over multiplication and division.
 It also has higher precedence than unary ops.
 Eg. 2*4^2 == 32, not 64 as in Coco.
 Also, -2^2 == -4.
 Rationale: math should work properly - this is how it's done in many languages including Haskell.
 - Power operator is now right associative. eg. 2^2^3 == 2^(2^3) == 256.
 Rationale: follwing Haskell's and many other languages lead on this one.
 - Added implicit function definitions, eg. `add(x, y) = x + y` == `add = (x, y) -> x + y`.
 (Though it's pretty hacked in, definitely needs some cleanup/work on it).
 Rationale: more beautiful, less typing, more Haskell like.
+- Also added implicit function definitions for object literals, thus `add(x, y): a + y` == `add: (x, y) -> x + y`, this also works in class bodies, and also works with functions with no parameters.
+Rationale: same as above.